-6.5.3 Securing MyID with TLS 1.2
+6.5.3 Securing MyID with TLS 1.2 or TLS 1.3

-You are recommended to set up your system to use TLS 1.2; this involves configuring the MyID application servers to ensure that they can use TLS 1.2, and configuring the MyID web servers to disable SSL and versions of TLS earlier than TLS 1.2.
+You are recommended to set up your system to use TLS 1.2 or TLS 1.3; this involves configuring the MyID application servers to ensure that they can use TLS 1.2 or TLS 1.3, and configuring the MyID web servers to disable SSL and versions of TLS earlier than TLS 1.2.

-For more information, see the Securing MyID with TLS 1.2 section in the System Security Checklist.
+For more information, see the Securing MyID with TLS 1.2 and TLS 1.3 section in the System Security Checklist.